-70 years have passed since, in the words of General Dwight D. Eisenhower, 'Allied naval forces, supported by strong air forces, began landing Allied armies on the northern coast of France.'
-Operation Overlord, or D-Day as the invasion is known to posterity, was astonishing in every sense; not least because weather conditions on 5/6
+70 years have passed since, in the words of General Dwight D. Eisenhower, ‘Allied naval forces, supported by strong air forces, began landing Allied armies on the northern coast of France.’
+Operation Overlord, or D-Day as the invasion is known to posterity, was astonishing in every sense; not least because weather conditions on 5/6th June 1944 were far from ideal to execute an amphibious landing against a well-entrenched enemy.

 Even military men were surprised by the comparatively light casualties (4,413 killed); many had anticipated a bloodbath.
 Major General Sir Frederick Barton Maurice (a retired soldier who later turned to teaching military history at the University of London) wrote in the Spectator at the end of August 1944: